 Brian is one of 53 individuals and entities listed in senior counsel Terry Motau’s The Great Bank Heist, a forensic report commissioned by the Reserve Bank, which details how nearly R2-billion was looted from VBS.

 The Mail & Guardian has previously reported that Grand Azania was one of the companies Brian paid part of the R16-million to and that his older brother Floyd sent its banking details to Public Investment Corporation-funded businessman Lawrence Mulaudzi for payment.

 Another report said that R5-million made its way to Mahuna Investments, an entity belonging to a cousin of EFF leader, Julius Malema.
 Another R400 000 went towards the purchase of a R2.7-million townhouse in Fourways, where Brian’s older brother Floyd seemed to have been living.

-Recently, the PIC also won its court application to have two of its former executives Paul Magula and Ernest Nesane declared delinquent directors.
+Earlier this week, the PIC also won its court application to have two of its former executives Paul Magula and Ernest Nesane declared delinquent directors.

 This is after it discovered that they, as PIC deployees to VBS’ board, overlooked serious breaches in governance, in return for gratification, and failed to warn the fund which had invested in VBS about the true state of the bank.